adjusted cost base (or basis)

 donor-advised fund (DAF)

 A Donor-advised Fund enables individuals with philanthropic interests to plan their charitable giving, as well as maximize its impact.
-Donors can recommend grants to a charity requesting that funds be disbursed to support other charities, not-for-profits and worthwhile projects of their choice, based on their own preferences and timetable.
+Donors can recommend grants to a charity requesting that funds available for grant-making be disbursed to support other CRA-qualified charities, not-for-profits and worthwhile projects of their choice, based on their own preferences and timetable.
 Generally, donors cannot also make recommendations on how gift contributions should be invested to increase the charitable giving power of the fund, as this task is usually the responsibility of an institution’s Investment Committee, as delegated by the Board of Directors.
 See also charitable gift fund (CGF)

 a principal sum, permanently set aside and invested by a charity, with only the income used for charitable purposes.